Live Improvisations

 Live Improvisations is a 1992 (Note: This album appears to have been released in 1992, even though the liner notes say "All music copyright Hodgkinson/Frith 1990", and several sources list the release date as 1990.) collaborative live album of improvised music by English experimental musicians Fred Frith and Tim Hodgkinson.
 It was recorded in May 1990 in England and was released on Woof Records in the United Kingdom and Megaphone Records in the United States.

-Background

-Fred Frith and Tim Hodgkinson's first performance together was when they supplied music for a dance recital in 1968 while they were students at Cambridge University.
-They had never played together before and Frith said "[Tim] had an alto sax, and I had my violin, and we just improvised this ghastly screaming noise for about half an hour."
-Surprised by their performance, and to keep the momentum going, Frith and Hodgkinson formed a band, which went on to become the English avant-rock group Henry Cow.

 Reception

 Writing in a review at AllMusic, Rick Anderson described the improvisations of Frith and Hodgkinson on this album as "cacophonic", but added that "none of it is ugly; in fact, much of it is downright lovely".
 Anderson rated the album as "[h]ighly recommended".